 The project has worked with pupils and staff from participating Secondary Schools to create the Sleep: Finding our Confidence with Sleep School Pack, which is available for all schools across the UK.

 This school pack will provide the materials and resources needed to support pupils to understand what good sleep means, why it is important for our mental health and wellbeing, and how to maintain good sleep health.
-The pack is designed to be used in secondary schools, but it has lots of useful information for primary schools too.
-It is available in English and Welsh.
+The pack is designed to be used in secondary schools, but it also has lots of useful information for primary schools.
+It's available in English and Welsh.

 The pack includes: